All Episodes

 It's to grow the government, and it is to destroy and punish achievement.

-It's where we are today, folks.
+That's where we are today, folks.

 Media going nuts.

-Chiron Graphics, awaiting Senate finance committee vote on health care bill.
+Chiron Graphics awaiting Senate Finance Committee vote on health care bill.

 As though nobody knows what's going to happen.